ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

 - ## Test Strategy
 The testing will be performed only on the aesthetics, visual effects and layout of the website as any back-end functionality is out of scope for this project.

-This will be done on four web browsers:-
+- This will be done on four web browsers:-
   - Chrome
   - Firefox
   - Safari
   - Brave

+ - And on every common breakpoint (Mobile, Tablet, Desktop, XL Desktop).

  Validation of feature inclusion will be undertaken from the wireframes scoped during the Skeleton stage of UX design.